halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 ## Animation System

 We created a very simple animation system for the purposes of the plugin.
-We already mentioned some of it in the Dialog chapter, but we will repeat it here so everything is in once place.
+We already mentioned some of it in the Dialog chapter, but we will repeat it here so everything is in one place.

 The Adventure Character class implements the Animatable Object Interface, which has these methods: